dylan-harper/Enigma/README.md

 ## Conventions, Mechanics
 * Between Meets expectations.
 Tried to make code readable.
 Classes are properly formatted and indented. *
 ## TDD
 * Meets expectations.
 Test coverage is over 99%.
-Classes have their own spec files, individual methods have their own unit tests. *
+Classes have their own spec files, individual methods have their own unit tests.
+Helper methods have unit tests.*
 ## VC
 * Project has 30 commits *